thevladbog/quokkaq-go-backend/docs/cicd-pipeline.md

 3. **Yandex Cloud deployment failures**: If the VM is not accessible or the credentials are incorrect, deployment will fail.
    - Solution: Verify the YC_SERVICE_ACCOUNT_KEY and VM_SSH_KEY secrets.

+4. **Environment variables missing**: If required environment variables are not set, deployment will fail.
+   - Solution: Ensure all required secrets are configured in the CI/CD environment.

 ### Debugging

 1. Check pipeline logs for detailed error messages
 2. Verify secrets are correctly set
 3. Ensure the Yandex Cloud VM is accessible
 4. Check Docker image availability in the registry
+5. Verify all required environment variables are set

 ## Customization